MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

   1. Old CodePush updates aren't deleted from storage whenever a new binary is deployed to the emulator/device.
 This behavior enables you to deploy new binaries, without bumping the version during development, and without continuously getting the same update every time your app calls `sync`.

   2. The local cache that the React Native runtime maintains in debug mode is deleted whenever a CodePush update is installed.
 This ensures that when the app is restarted after an update is applied, you will see the expected changes.
 As soon as [this PR](https://github.com/facebook/react-native/pull/4738) is merged, we won't need to do this anymore.

+- **CodePush(String deploymentKey, Context context, boolean isDebugMode, Integer publicKeyResourceDescriptor)** - Equivalent to the previous constructor, but allows you to specify the public key resource descriptor needed to read public key content.
+Please refer to [Code Signing](setup-android.md#code-signing-setup) section for more details about the Code Signing Feature.

+- **CodePush(String deploymentKey, Context context, boolean isDebugMode, String serverUrl)** - Constructor allows you to specify CodePush Server Url.
+The Default value: `"https://codepush.appcenter.ms/"` is overridden by value specified in `serverUrl`.

 ##### Static Methods